anhuv/Terraform-AWS-Static-Website-CICD/README.md

-# cicd_lambda_canary_deployment
-Building CI/CD pipelines for lambda canary deployments using AWS CDK
+# IMPLEMENT STATIC WEBSITE ON AUTOSCALING GROUP WITH TERRAFORM AND AWS CODEPIPELINE